 An example of the relationship between the binary approach and the sectarian discourse can already be found in the books of Ezra and Nehemiah: there is no doubt that the immigrants from Babylon at the time of Ezra and Nehemiah considered themselves a unique group, and this is reflected in the monikers they gave themselves, such as the ‘Congregation of the Returning’ (Ezra 4:1; 6:19; 10:7), ‘Returned Exiles’ (ibid, 10:8) and more.
-It’s possible that this approach lies at the base of the fact that the books of Ezra and Nehemiah completely ignore those Israelites who were not exiled to Babylon and remained in Israel.
-While archaeological evidence clearly shows that the cities of Benjamin, for example, were not destroyed by the Babylonians and their residents were not exiled, the books of Ezra and Nehemiah recognize only one congregation of Israelites in Israel and it is the congregation of returned exiles.
+It is possible that this approach explains why the books of Ezra and Nehemiah completely ignore those Israelites who were not exiled to Babylon and remained in Israel.
+While archaeological evidence clearly shows that the cities of Benjamin, for example, were not destroyed by the Babylonians and their residents were not exiled, the books of Ezra and Nehemiah recognize only one congregation of Israelites in the Land of Israel—the congregation of returned exiles.
 From the list of immigrants in Ezra 2 (and its parallel in Nehemiah 7) it seems that all former residents of Judea returned ‘each to his own city’ (Ezra 2:1), meaning: the cities of Judea remained abandoned, waiting for the return of their residents, and the residents of Israel during the Babylonian exile were only ‘peoples of the land’.
 Moreover, many scholars claim that the intermarriages described in Ezra 9 were actually marriages between Israelites returning from exile with the daughters of local Israelites whose forefathers were not exiled by the kingdoms of Assyria and Babylon.
 According to this, not only do Ezra and Nehemiah categorically state that whoever is not an Israelite is impure; according to their view, the residents of Judea whose forefathers were not exiled (and therefore are not counted among the ‘returned exiles’) are not Israelites but impure ‘peoples of the land’.
 In the books of Ezra and Nehemiah, the returned exiles are also called, "Israel" (Ezra 10:1, 10), "The people of Israel" (ibid 9:1), "all Israel" (ibid 10:5).
 This is, in effect, a sectarian approach that draws a line between the congregation of returning exiles and other Israelites and identifies them as ‘peoples of the land’ and impure.
 It is actually the binary division between ‘Israelites’ and ‘peoples of the land’ that enables identifying some of the Israelites as ‘peoples of the land’.
 For this reason for example, Nehemiah is not satisfied with expelling Tuvia the Ammonite (who was undoubtedly an Israelite) from the Temple, and purifies his chambers.

-On the other hand, another implication of the new binary discourse in the writings of the Jewish sages, according to Rozen-Zvi, is the attempt to blur the distinction between various middle classes within Judaism: every person is either a complete Jew or a complete ‘Goy’.
+On the other hand, another implication of the new binary discourse in the writings of the Sages, according to Rozen-Zvi, is the attempt to blur the distinction between various middle classes within Judaism: every person is either a complete Jew or a complete ‘Goy’.
 However an example of this attempt can already be seen in the treatment of the Samaritans in the book of Ezra: there are many disagreements among scholars regarding the ethnic identity of the residents of Samaria following the Assyrian exiles.
 According to 2 Kgs 17

+xxx